 Our development team gets all the project details from you.
 We can also help you validate your app idea.
 Besides, experts research the P2P Payment App market and determine your competitive advantage.
 Then we return to you with feedback, discuss your project again and proceed to the next stage.

 Our designers create your app's interface: prototypes of different levels.
 They think through every button in the product.
 Besides, back-end developers create the back end of the product: deal with security and compliance issues, and link databases to the data flow.
 Our front-end developers then combine the previously created prototypes and code to create the app's final version (visual).

 Cost: $4 800

 Testing is also included in the cost of starting a P2P payment app.
-At this stage, our QA Engineers and Developers closely cooperate to identify possible errors in the app.
+At this stage, our QA Engineers and money transfer app developers closely cooperate to identify possible errors in the app.
 If the team finds bugs, they immediately fix them.
 We then help you get your app to market.

 Time: guaranteed period of 320 hours (40 days)